Michael Fall: Biography

 In 2013 he released his first album 'Turn on your radio'.
 Some album tracks such as ‘Turn on your radio’ reached the Belgium Dance Charts.

 In 2015 he released his second album 'Ain't Nothing but a party'.

 Three of the album tracks achieved an 8 weeks position in Belgium's dance chart with 'Find a way'.
 'Go Deeper' for 4 weeks and 'Let Met Go' 6 weeks in this chart.

 In April 2015 he reached high summits in Beatport's top 100 list with the deep house track.
 'Go deeper', earning a No. 11 in the Nu-disco / deep list & released on May 15, 2015, on iTunes.

 In 2016 'Let me go' reached 32 in Belgium's Ultratop Dance 50 chart.

 In 2020 he signed with the German Zyx records label for a lucrative deal to release 2 albums.
+Latest album was released in 2021 and called 'Million Years'.

+Late 2023 he comes with an EP called Lost Tracks & Demo's and a release called 'before we get old' with Maori.

+In 2024, the single "Body on Fire" was featured in the successful Australian comedy series "Colin from Accounts," Season 2, specifically in Episode 8, Scene 20.
+The music and lyrics of this single were originally composed by Celeste Newman, Michael Fall, & Mark Crocker back in 2013.
+He further pursued collaborations, including partnerships with DJ Wout (Sylver) and Pat Krimson (2 Fabiola).
+Both singles were released in 2024.